kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

     await send({"type": "websocket.send", ...})
 ```

-The coroutine `receive` transforms raw HTTP requests into Python dictionaries:
+The coroutine `receive` transforms HTTP requests into Python dictionaries such as:

 ```python
 {